stephenmcd/cartridge/README.rst

 Finally, feel free to drop by the `#mezzanine IRC channel`_ on `Freenode`_, for a chat!

-Communications in all Mezzanine spaces are expected to conform to the `Django Code of Conduct`_.
+Communications in all Cartridge and Mezzanine spaces are expected to conform to the `Django Code of Conduct`_.

 Sites Using Cartridge
 =====================